sk8st2/Budget/Readme.txt

     Confirmable Allocations: Instead of just guessing, you can confirm your weekly savings, debt, or investment allocations.
 The app logs these as transactions and updates your goals, keeping your budget perfectly accurate.

-    AI Financial Coach (Online Feature): When you have an internet connection, you can use the built-in Financial Coach.
-It uses the Gemini API to analyze an anonymous summary of your budget and provide personalized, encouraging tips to help you reach your goals faster.

 Getting Started: Your First Budget

     Set Your Starting Balance: Click on the "Starting Balance" in the "Monthly Snapshot" section to set the amount of money you're beginning with for the current month.